Skála ÍF

-Skála has also a team in the women's best division, here they play against FC Suðuroy.
+Skála also has a team in the women's top division.
+Here they are playing against FC Suðuroy.

-Skála Ítróttarfelag (Skála ÍF) is a Faroese football club based in Skáli, municipality of Runavík.
+Skála Ítróttarfelag (Skála ÍF), or more commonly referred to as just Skála, is a Faroese professional football club based in the village of Skála, municipality of Runavík.
+The club currently plays in Meistaradeildin, the top division of the Faroese football league.
 The club was founded on 15 May 1965.

-They currently play in the Betrideildin, which is the top football league of the Faroe Islands.
-They were promoted to the top league after winning the 2015 season of 1, deild with 70 points.
-They were also promoted to the top tier after the 2013 season, but were relegated after one year in the Effodeildin.
+They were promoted to the top division after winning the 2015 season of 1. deild with 70 points.
+They were also promoted to the top tier after the 2013 season, but were relegated after one season in the then-named Effodeildin.

-The 2005 season was the best in the club's history as Skála finished second and qualified for the 2006–07 UEFA Cup.
+The 2005 season was the best in the club's history, when Skála finished second and qualified for the 2006–07 UEFA Cup.

+History

+The club was founded on 15 May 1965.